Skip to main content

 5 mentions Positive Neutral Negative

-The optimization of the game is generally poor, causing slow performance and sluggish transitions despite its simple 2D visuals.
-This lack of smoothness negatively impacts gameplay flow and user experience.
+The optimization of the game is generally poor, leading to slow performance and lag, especially during UI navigation and actions, despite its simple 2D design.
+This detracts from the overall experience, highlighting noticeable inefficiencies and a lack of polish.

 • “It's more educational, fun, optimized, and feature complete.”

-• “There are broken things in the game, omission of important features, poor optimization, and janky design, and meh writing.”
+• “There are broken things in the game, omission of important features, poor optimization, and janky design.”

 • “Bad optimization.”

-• “For a game that is purely 2D images, you would think it would be optimized enough to progress through UI selections in either battle or general dialogue.
-Also, the lack of optimization is where you really feel how slow it chugs from action to action.”
+• “For a game that is purely 2D images, you would think it would be optimized enough to progress smoothly through UI selections in either battle or general dialogue.”

 • grinding